mocayuki/mocayuki/README.md

 <details>
-<summary>What are you doing? 🦄 </strong></summary>
+<summary><strong>What are you doing? 🦄 </strong></summary>

-I am working with AI to redesign the optimal architecture and framework for system development with AI.
+- I am working with AI to redesign the optimal architecture and framework for system development with AI.
 - Favorite language: Python
 - Editor: CopilotWorkspace/Cursor
 - Favorite service: GitHub/Stripe